BioBoost/python_raspberry_pi_course/hands_on_rpi_hardware/led.md

 print("Done")
 ```

 Save this program in a python file called for example `led_hw.py`.
-Use `python3 led_hw.py` as a command to execute the program.
+Execute it to verify that your hardware is working properly.

 ### Guide

 Let us extend the Led class from the previous hands on and add the hardware interaction to it.

-Below is the code to start from (this is the solution of the Led class pasted below the imports of the previous code example):
+Below is the code to start from (this is the solution of the Led class placed below the imports of the previous code example):

 ```python
 import wiringpi